-The title company searches the title history of the property.
-Through its research, the title insurance company can almost always find any title problems that may arise and have these problems cleared-up before you close on the property.
+The title insurance company performs an extensive search on the property's title history.
+Through its research, the title company can almost always identify any title problems and have these problems cleared-up before you close on the property.

-Because Real Estate Law is so complex, you need an expert to make sure that all the T's are crossed and all the I's are dotted so you don't end up with legal problems or a problem selling your property.
-Your owner's policy will describe the property and outline the limitations on your ownership.
+Real Estate law is extraordinarily complex.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
+Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-In this case, the title company will defend your title and will cost you nothing.
+In this case, the title company will defend your title at no expense to you.